Professor of Mathematics

 Yun’s research is at the crossroads between algebraic geometry, number theory, and representation theory.
 He studies geometric structures aiming at solving problems in representation theory and number theory, especially those in the Langlands program.
 While he was a Moore Instructors at MIT, he started to develop the theory of rigid automorphic forms, and used it to answer an open question of J-P.Serre on motives, which also led to a major result on the inverse Galois problem in number theory.
 More recently, in his joint work with Wei Zhang, they give geometric interpretation of higher derivatives of automorphic L- functions in terms of intersection numbers, which sheds new light on the geometric analogue of the Birch and Swinnerton-Dyer conjecture.

 Yun received the 2012 SASTRA Ramanujan Prize, the 2013 Packard Fellowship, and the 2016 Morningside Silver Medal of Mathematics given by the International Congress of Chinese Mathematicians.
 In December 2017, Yun and Wei Zhang received the 2018 New Horizons Breakthrough Prize in Mathematics.
-Yun is an invited speaker at ICM 2018.
+Yun was an invited speaker at ICM 2018.
+In 2019, Yun received the Gold Medal of Mathematics by the International Congress of Chinese Mathematics (formerly the Morningside Gold Medal).
+He was also selected to be Fellow of the AMS.
+In 2020, Zhiwei received a Simons Investigatorship in Mathematics.